Keiji-Miyake/create-project/.github/instructions/typescript-react.instructions.md

 ---
 # Project coding standards for TypeScript and React

-Apply the [general coding guidelines](./general-coding.instructions.md) to all code.

 ## TypeScript Guidelines
 - Use TypeScript for all new code
 - Follow functional programming principles where possible